-Prior to use in downstream applications it is necessary to clean up the DNA.
-DNA clean up can be performed using one of the methods listed below:
+Prior to PCR amplification it is necessary to clean up the DNA.
+DNA clean up can be performed using one of the methods listed below on both the eluted hypomethylated fraction and the unbound fraction from Step 3, No. 1.